Webhooks

 For live, in-production apps

-1. In the Production section, select Webhooks.
+1. From the left navigation pane, select Webhooks.

-2. Enter the Endpoint URL.
+3. Enter the Endpoint URL.
 This is where the server will send notifications.

-4. Select the Show webhooks link.
+4. Select the Show webhooks dropdown.

 5. Review the events and operations.